tomas-sexenian/PandaByte/README.md

 # PandaByte
-Landing page for Panda Byte, an on-demand code lab for small business
+Landing page for Panda Byte, an on-demand code lab for small businesses